 WW2 Monthly History - March

-4th March 1941 saw Nos.3 and 4 Commandos involved in Operation Claymore, on the Lofoten Islands.
+4th March 1941 - Nos.3 and 4 Commandos were taking part in Operation Claymore, on the Lofoten Islands.
 The Force also included approx 50 Royal Engineers and a group from the Free Norwegian Forces.
 They were transported on board two converted ships, the Princess Beatrix and the Queen Emma, now loaded with LCA's or Landing Craft Assault vessels.
 Leaving from, and returning to Scapa Flow, they were escorted by 5 Royal Navy destroyers.
 Two of the Commandos were later photographed with a couple of souvenirs in a newspaper after returning from the raid - L/Cpl Ernie Brooks and Pte.
 Fred Brooking.
-That photo can be viewed [HERE].
+That photo can be viewed [here......].

-28th March 1942 saw No.2 Commando involved in Operation Chariot at St Nazaire, with small detachments varying in size from Nos 1,3,4, 5, 9, and 12 Commandos.
-A combined operations raid after which many of the Royal Navy personnel and Army Commandos would be awarded medals for gallantry including five Victoria Crosses.
+28th March 1942 - No.2 Commando, accompanied by small detachments varying in size from Nos 1,3,4, 5, 9, and 12 Commandos, took part in Operation Chariot at St Nazaire.
+A combined operations raid with heavy casualties after which many of the Royal Navy personnel and Army Commandos would be awarded gallantry medals including five Victoria Crosses.

 Nominal Roll of the Commandos (Operation Chariot): [ Commando Personnel.... ].